Sharing is caring!

 Insulate Your Plumbing

-If your RV has insulated skirting, you can place a small space heater under the camper.
+If your RV has insulated skirting, you can place a small space heater or 2 under the camper.
 The heater will help keep the temperatures underneath your RV above freezing.
 When placing a space heater under a camper, always make sure that the space heater is plugged into a GFCI outlet.

 You can protect your black water tank and keep it from freezing by adding half of a gallon of windshield cleaner to your black water tank every time you empty it.
 The windshield fluid not only prevents freezing but also makes purging easier.